abclution/mikback/README.md

 `BACKUP_PASSWORD`

-To disable encryption of the binary backup, `BACKUP_PASSWORD` must be set to null ex. `“BACKUP_PASSWORD”: null`
+To disable encryption of the binary backup, `BACKUP_PASSWORD` must be set to null, no quotations.

+ex. `“BACKUP_PASSWORD”: null` or can be set to an empty string `“BACKUP_PASSWORD”: ""`

 `DEVICE_NAME`